openenergymonitor/emonhub/configuration.md

 ### Node data inactive or, node data does not appear for a configured node

 Try replacing the datacodes = h,h,h,h,... line with **datacode = h** (note: datacode without an s).
 This will decode most of the radio packet content for the standard OpenEnergyMonitor emontx,emonth and emonpi firmwares, including historic versions.

+### The data still does not appear on the nodeid I expect

+The EmonTx and EmonTH nodes both have switches on their circuit boards for changing the nodeid to save having to reprogram.
+Depending on the switch positions and firmware version the EmonTx v3 can be on node 7,8,9 or 10.
+The EmonTH can be on 19,20,21,22,23,24,25 or 26.